 - 1. By faith, trust God our Creator and Redeemer for your spiritual, academic, financial, social direction, and needs. - 2.
 Submit an application online at www.bridgeschristiancollege.com. - 3.
 Provide an official high school transcript showing date of graduation or equivalency diploma with GED scores to the Director of Admissions. - a.
 Homeschoolers will have to provide evidence of graduation (diploma and transcript). - b.
-They will also have to be at least 18 years of age unless the state they reside allows for matriculation into college at a younger age. - 4.
+They will also have to be at least 18 years of age unless the state they reside allows for matriculation into college at a younger age. - c. d.
+If the high school diploma is from an unaccredited or an institution not recognized department of education.
+BCC must review the transcript and determine the following: i.
+Does any state agency acknowledge the validity of the High School? ii.
+Does any other college accept the high school's graduates? iii.
+If no means exist to determine the student's diploma, the student will not be eligible for Title IV financial aid. - 4.
 Provide names and phone numbers for references. - 5.
 Submit an official transcript from all higher education institutions attended to the Director of Admissions. - 6.
 Write an essay addressing the prompt, "How I Became a Christ Follower."
 Submit the essay to the Director of Admissions.
 The essay will be scored on content and conventions by the English department of Bridges Christian College. - 7.
 The student must read and sign the Student Handbook covenant agreement forms.